ftekverk/DHPortfolio/_exercises/python1.md

 message = famous_person + ' once said, "The world is a fine place and worth fighting for."' print(message)
 ```

+    Ernest Hemingway once said, "The world is a fine place and worth fighting for."

 ```python